British Rail Class 810

-The British Rail Class 810 Aurora is a type of bi-mode multiple unit being constructed by Hitachi Rail for East Midlands Railway.
-Based on the Hitachi AT300 design, 33 five-car units are being built to replace Class 180 and Class 222 units on EMR's intercity routes.
+The British Rail Class 810 Aurora is a type of bi-mode multiple unit being constructed by Hitachi Rail for East Midlands Railway (EMR).
+Based on the Hitachi AT300 design, 33 five-car units will replace Class 222 units on EMR's intercity routes from December 2025.

 Background

 In July 2012, it was announced by Network Rail that the Midland Main Line (MML) would be electrified north of Bedford, allowing the diesel trains currently used on the route by to be replaced with new electric trains.

-However, electrification was paused by Network Rail in June 2015, and then cancelled in July 2017 by then-Secretary of State for Transport Chris Grayling, who made the decision to use bi-mode trains on the MML instead.
+However, electrification was 'paused' by Network Rail in June 2015, and then cancelled in July 2017 by then-Secretary of State for Transport, Chris Grayling, who made the decision to use bi-mode trains on the MML instead.

-In August 2019, East Midlands Railway placed a £400 million order for 33 five-car bi-mode units which will be deployed on services on the MML, replacing its Class 180 and 222 fleets.
-The order is being funded by Rock Rail East Midlands.
-It was originally planned that the new trains would enter service before December 2022, but as a result of the COVID-19 pandemic the introduction was delayed into 2023.
-In February 2023 it was reported that Class 810 is now expected to enter service in 2024.
+In August 2019, East Midlands Railway placed a £400 million order for 33 five-car bi-mode units, to replace its Class 180 and 222 fleets on the MML.
+The purchase is being funded by Rock Rail East Midlands.
+It was originally planned that the new trains would enter service before December 2022; following multiple delays, the fleet was planned to enter service in early 2025, but this did not happen.

-In October 2020, EMR announced they would be branded as Aurora following a public competition.
+In October 2020, following a public competition, EMR announced the Class 810 units would be branded as Aurora.

+In June 2025, having missed the May 2025 timetable change, EMR confirmed that the units would be introduced in "a phased roll-out during 2026" to allow for completion of testing and validation during summer 2025, followed by acceptance and training of drivers and train crew.
+On 8 August 2025, the first unit was accepted into their fleet following the completion of testing.

+On 10 November 2025, EMR confirmed that the first units would enter service for the December 2025 timetable change.

 Design

-The Class 810 is an evolution of the Class 802 units Hitachi have delivered to a number of British train operators.
+The Class 810 is a modification of the Class 802 units Hitachi have delivered to a number of British train operators.
 The major change is a 2 m reduction in the length of each vehicle, which is required in order to allow paired (ten-car) Class 810 trains to use London St Pancras station.
-Some of the length reduction has been achieved by reprofiling the front end of the train and shortening the nosecone.
+Some of the length reduction has been achieved by reprofiling the front end of the train and shortening the nose cone.

-Compared to Class 802 units the 810s will also be fitted with an additional diesel power pack—for a total of four—and each engine will be uprated from 700 to 735 kW.
+Compared to Class 802 units, the 810s will also be fitted with an additional diesel power pack—for a total of four—and each engine will be uprated from 700 to 735 kW.
 Both of these changes are intended to satisfy the franchise requirement that the new trains equal or exceed the performance of the current Class 222 units.
 The power packs will be installed under the first, second, fourth, and fifth vehicles, while the third (centre) vehicle will carry the high-voltage transformer.
-Traction motors will be fitted to the bogies of the second and fourth vehicles.
+A total of eight 290 kW traction motors will be fitted to four bogies on the second and fourth cars.